Gozargah/gozargah.github.io/marzban/en/docs/marzban-node.md

 ```
 :::

-- Then obtain the required certificate from the panels and place each one in the specified path as indicated in the sample.
+- Then get the necessary certificates from the panels and place them in the specified paths.
-- Run Border Node.
+- Proceed to run Marzban Node
 ```bash
 docker compose up -d
 ```

-- The connection ports of the node to the panels and the usable ports in these enclosures are as follows:
+- The connection ports of the node for the panels and the specified ports for the inbounds will be as follows:

 | Variable | Panel 1 | Panel 2 |
 |----------------:|---------:|-------:|